joemoceri/hl7tools-dotnet/README.md

 - InsertField:
 - UpdateField:

+An indexer is exposed to access fields by their Id

 ### HL7V2FieldBase

 This is an abstract base class that all 'field' type objects inherit from.
 This includes the following: HL7V2Field, HL7V2FieldRepetition, HL7V2Component, and HL7V2SubComponent.